KBNLresearch/xxLINK-resources/doc/rough-notes/notes-sites-restoration-xxlink.md

 ## Scripts

-Many refs to locally installed applications/tools/custom software.
+Many dependencies on non-standard/obsolete versions of interpreters, refs to locally installed applications/tools/custom software.
 Some examples:

 ### Cameranet